Galactic rotation curves versus ultralight dark matter: A systematic comparison with SPARC data: ULDM versus rotation curve data

 In much of our analysis, we will use Eq.~(\ref{eq:SH-mass-rel}) as a benchmark for comparison of the soliton prediction of ULDM with observations.
-It is therefore important to emphasise that the soliton--halo relation as expressed by Eq.~(\ref{eq:SH-mass-rel}) is not without dispute.
-Ref.~\cite{Mocz:2017wlg}, in particular, reported a different relation; however, it was shown in Ref.~\cite{Bar:2018acw} (see Sec.III.B there) that the soliton--halo relation of~\cite{Mocz:2017wlg} amounts to precisely equating the entire total energy of the halo with that of the soliton; suggesting that the initial conditions adopted in~\cite{Mocz:2017wlg} were not realistic.
-More in general, additional numerical and analytical tests of Eq.~(\ref{eq:SH-mass-rel}) would be important\footnote{The tools developed in~\cite{Yavetz:2021pbc} may help in this direction.}: our results strongly highlight this fact.
+It is therefore important to emphasize that the soliton-halo relation as expressed by Eq.~(\ref{eq:SH-mass-rel}) is not without dispute.
+Reference~\cite{Mocz:2017wlg}, in particular, reported a different relation; however, it was shown in \BarA (see Sec.III.B there) that the soliton-halo relation of~\cite{Mocz:2017wlg} amounts to precisely equating the entire total energy of the halo with that of the soliton, suggesting that the initial conditions adopted in Ref.~\cite{Mocz:2017wlg} were not realistic.
+More in general, additional numerical and analytical tests of Eq.~(\ref{eq:SH-mass-rel}) would be important\footnote{The tools developed in Ref.~\cite{Yavetz:2021pbc} may help in this direction.}: Our results strongly highlight this fact.
+We also note that for the purpose of deriving constraints on ULDM, the soliton-halo relation adopted in our benchmark analysis [Eq.~(\ref{eq:SH-mass-rel})] leads to conservative bounds -- with a conservative estimated uncertainty -- when compared to other scaling relations as reviewed in, e.g., Ref.~\cite{Chan:2021bja}.

+In the remaining of this subsection we briefly review the derivation of Eq.~(\ref{eq:SH-mass-rel}) as given in \BarA and~\BarB.
+We also take this opportunity to explain in more detail the physical meaning of the different relation quoted in Ref.~\cite{Mocz:2017wlg} (clarifying what we believe is a critical caveat in that result).
+Readers who have followed the analysis in \BarA, or who are mainly interested in the observational consequences implied by Eq.~(\ref{eq:SH-mass-rel}), can skip to the following subsection without loss of information.